cewarkentin/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
+Rather than creating a Pivot Table and Chart comparing raw counts of Theater Outcome versus Launch Date, I would like to look at the percentages of Outcome / Total Launched per each month.
+Rather than looking at raw counts of Outcome versus Launch Date, I think looking at percentages could give more insight as to which month is most likely to lead to a particular outcome.
+The data would look very similar, but I think it would provide an easier and more obvious interpretation of the data that I believe Louise is looking for.
+I believe it is harder to talk about likelihood for success when all you can say based on the table and chart created is "7 theater Kickstarter projects were canceled in January."